a2stuff/a2d/res/notes/testplan.md

 # Alerts

 * Launch DeskTop.
 Trigger an alert with only OK (e.g. running a shortcut with disk ejected).
 Verify that Escape key closes alert.
-* Launch Selector.
+* Launch Shortcuts.
 Trigger an alert with only OK (e.g. running a shortcut that only works in DeskTop, like a DA).
 Verify that Escape key closes alert.
 * Launch DeskTop.
 Run Special > Disk Copy.
 Trigger an alert with only OK (e.g. let a copy complete successfully).
 Verify that Escape key closes alert.

 # File Picker

 This covers:

-* Selector: File > Run a Program...
+* Shortcuts: File > Run a Program...
 * DeskTop: File > Copy To...
 * DeskTop: Shortcuts > Add a Shortcut...
 * DeskTop: Shortcuts > Edit a Shortcut...